BootNodeDev/dAppBooster/README.md

 #### Dev tools

-Dev tools are not visible in production mode
+Dev tools are not visible in production mode.

 ### Wallet connection